a bison appears against a snowy backdrop in yellowstone national park

 Bison can be virtually anywhere in Yellowstone National Park and what we often refer to as the GYE, or Greater Yellowstone Ecosystem.

-But what we’re really looking for is bison at relatively close distance and in a plain white snowy landscape.
+But what we’re really looking for is bison at a relatively close distance and in a plain, white, snowy landscape.

-The close distance is so that we can really emphasize that beautiful background blur and definition of the bison’s face and the snowy landscape is so that we can “blow out the highlights” and make it look almost as if the bison were photographed in a studio.
-This creates a level of focus and intrigue that draws attention to the minute details, textures, and charisma of this extraordinary animal.
+The close distance is so that we can really emphasize that beautiful background blur, the definition of the bison’s face, and the snowy landscape.
+This allows us to “blow out the highlights” and make it look almost as if the bison were photographed in a studio, creating a level of focus and intrigue that draws attention to the minute details, textures and charisma of this extraordinary animal.

 The Right Lens and Camera Settings

 I personally have my camera set on “manual” but with Auto ISO.
-Thus, it gives me the ability to change the exposure compensation to quickly increase or decrease exposure and the camera adjusts the ISO to compensate.
+This gives me the ability to change the exposure compensation to quickly increase or decrease exposure and the camera adjusts the ISO to compensate.

 This is one of the most important steps to the photo, so we’ll cover this in its own section next.